 Your Children Will Love Funschooling with Candy Heart Lessons

 What kid wouldn’t love a break from the regular schedule of homeschooling to enjoy a funschooling day full of candy heart lessons???
-Mom, I promise that your day won’t be wasted and you’ll be able to check off just about every box in your lesson planner!
+Mom, I promise that your day won’t be wasted, and you’ll be able to check off almost every box in your lesson planner!

 Teaching with Candy Hearts

-Grab a big bag of candy hearts from the Valentine aisle at the grocery and you have just about everything you need for a full day of STEM candy heart lessons and more.
+Grab a big bag of candy hearts from the Valentine’s aisle at the grocery, and you have just about everything you need for a full day of STEM candy heart lessons and more.

 K-3rd Grade Candy Heart Lessons